Qilin: Description

 Qilin generally have Chinese dragon-like features: similar heads with antlers, eyes with thick eyelashes, manes that always flow upward, and beards.
-The body is fully or partially scaled and often shaped like an ox, deer, or horse.
+The body is fully or partially scaled and often shaped like an ox, deer, or horse, or more commonly a goat.
 They are always shown with cloven hooves.
 While dragons in China (and thus qilin) are also most commonly depicted as golden, qilin may be of any color or even various colors, and can be depicted as bejeweled or exhibiting a jewel-like brilliance.

 The qilin is depicted throughout a wide range of Chinese art, sometimes with parts of their bodies on fire.

 Legends tell that qilin have appeared in the garden of the legendary Yellow Emperor and in the capital of Emperor Yao; both events bore testimony to the benevolent nature of the rulers.
 It has also been told that the birth of the great sage Confucius was foretold by the arrival of a qilin.